ethanmoffat/etheos/README.md

 ## Sample Servers

-A few sample servers are hosted in different environments.
+Sample servers are hosted in different environments.
 These servers use SQL Server as a database backend.
+Servers use default assets from EO v28.

 1. `moffat.io:8078`
    - ⚠️ This server is not guaranteed to be running the latest version

-2. `dev.etheos.moffat.io:8078`
+2. `etheos.moffat.io:8078`
-   - This server is updated on each pull request build

-3. `test.etheos.moffat.io:8078`
-   - This server is updated once integration tests pass (triggered by a CI build after a PR is merged)
+   - This server is deployed on completion of successful CI builds